About Me

 Current Focus

-- Collaboration with WIAS for developing SEI models based on non-equilibrium thermodynamics
+- Collaborating with WIAS on developing an SEI model based on non-equilibrium thermodynamics at the microscale (Preprint)